 What Are the Defenses Against a State or Federal Identity Theft Charge?

-There are several defenses that your lawyer might use to undermine the prosecution’s case or show that you are not guilty.
-Some typical ones include:
+There are several defenses that your federal crimes lawyer in Los Angeles might use to undermine the prosecution’s case or show that you are not guilty.
+Some typical defenses include:

 Lack of Intent

-If you did not mean to defraud anyone or commit a crime, you should not be found guilty.
-For example, if a friend asked you to deliver an envelope containing several stolen IDs to someone else, and you believed the envelope contained family photos, you do not have criminal intent.
+You should not be found guilty if you did not mean to defraud anyone or commit a crime.
+For example, if a friend asked you to deliver an envelope containing several stolen IDs to someone else and believed the envelope contained family photos, you do not have criminal intent.

 Intent can be difficult for the prosecution to prove beyond a reasonable doubt because there may be no evidence of what you were thinking.